ImperialBower/pkcore/docs/EPIC-07_Transposition.md

 Each of these matchups have the same odds of winning preflop.
 Is there a way I can do the calculations once, and then apply them to every possible variation?

-At first I was hoping that simply shifting the suits in one direction four times would do it.
-A♠ A♥ vs K♦ K♣ would shift to A♠ A♣ vs K♥ K♦, etc
+At first I was hoping that simply shifting the suits in one direction four times would do it. `A♠ A♥ vs K♦ K♣` would shift to `A♠ A♣ vs K♥ K♦`, etc. This assumes a relationship between the suits that is more in tune with card games like Bridge, where suits can outrank each other.
+Spades beats hearts beats diamonds beats Clubs.
+While this doesn't apply to Poker;
+a Royal Flush with Clubs (`A♣ K♣ Q♣ J♣ T♣`) is just a good as a Royal Flush with Spades (`A♠ K♠ Q♠ J♠ T♠`), by transposing the hands of each player three times you can ensure that you cover other hands that would generate the exact same results.

+The problem is that this would only cover four of the six variations:

+    A♠ A♥ vs K♦ K♣
+    A♠ A♣ vs K♥ K♦
+    A♦ A♣ vs K♠ K♥
+    A♥ A♦ vs K♠ K♣

+This is because the suits in each of the hands are only one step removed.
+Spades to hearts and clubs.
+Hearts to diamonds and spades, etc. We're missing the ones that are one removed: `A♠ A♦ vs K♥ K♣` and `A♥ A♣ vs K♠ K♦`.